Kenya Reforestation Project

 The main limitations of this project are funding for fishery implementation and technical training staff for adequate community development.
 Nonetheless, the community-led plantations demonstrated a very high rate of survival of >101%.

 In addition, the locals who are now receiving Health Insurance are looking after the trees every day to ensure the survival rate is consistent.
 This project is ensuring regional support and adequate financing to educate and enhance the local infrastructure is pivotal to sustainable success.
 The project is expected to provide hundreds of jobs by the end of the 2022 mangrove season and more than 1,000 jobs during the crab farming season.

 This project aims to benefit coastal communities, such as those who live in coastal areas and depend on natural resources for their livelihoods, as well as those whose settlements, infrastructure, and ecosystems are continually being affected by sea intrusion and natural disasters.
 Mangrove planting and aquaculture have been prioritized for the poorer and more vulnerable.
 The project involves a cross-section of government and non-governmental agencies as well as the private sector.

 Gazi Mangrove Community Development

 The Gazi Mangrove Community Development Project is a community project that aims to reduce poverty among the poor inhabitants of the coastal zones of Kwale County districts in Kenya and reforest blue-carbon-rich ecosystems.
-The goal of the project was to plant 50,000 trees and increase the income, access to public services, and capacity of poor families to manage the natural resources they depend on for survival.
-Through the establishment of sustainable mangrove plantations and aquaculture, this was made possible.
+The goal of the project was to plant 50,000 trees.
+They will help increasing the income, access to public services, and capacity of poor families to manage the natural resources they depend on for survival.
+This is possible through the establishment of sustainable mangrove plantations and aquaculture.